 Despite the profession recently celebrating a century of existence, this still remains the dominant way by which we welcome new entrants.

-Respondents to the Alcorn’s study expressed concern that this serendipity-driven approach to attracting younger generations to the profession jeopardized its long-term sustainability.
+Respondents to the Alcorn’s study expressed concern that this rather serendipitous approach to attracting younger generations to the profession was jeopardizing its long-term sustainability.
 They believed something more substantive was needed.
 They just weren’t sure what “that” was.

 For years, I felt exactly the same way.